elecburger/reaper_mastering_starter_pack/readme.md

 cd reaper_mastering_starter_pack
 ```

 2. The build script will leave a copy of the installation directory under `build/test/`.
 Files in the `add_to_test/` directory will also be added to this test directory.
-Place for example `REAPER.app/`, `reaper-\*plugins\*.ini` etc here to be able to quickly test the build.
+Place for example `REAPER.app/`, `reaper-vstplugins64.ini` etc here to be able to quickly test the build.

 ```
 reaper_mastering_starter_pack/